markchadwick/jython-sbt-plugin/README.markdown

 Running Tests
 -------------
-There is an included mixing to run `nosetests` for you.
+There is an included mixin to run `nosetests` for you.
 If you'd like to have nose run your test suite, simply mix in the `NoseTests` trait.
 You'll see that you now have a `nosetests` SBT action.